-- a) A Senior Member is a person who has paid the senior membership fee and is a member of the GNAS and who has paid the appropriate subscription fees. - b) A Senior Member following a qualifying period of three months after being admitted to membership of the Club and subject to satisfactory safety check and conduct will be given a key and access codes for the Club's facilities. - c) All Senior Members shall be Voting Members for the purposes of the Club's Articles.

-3.1.2 Junior Member

-- a) A Junior Member is a person who is under the age of eighteen years and is a member of the GNAS and who has paid the appropriate subscription fees. - b) A Senior Member must supervise any session where a Junior Member is shooting. - c) All Junior Members shall be Non-Voting Members for the purposes of the Club's Articles.

-3.1.3 Honorary membership

-- a) An Honorary Member is a person who is a member of the GNAS and has in the reasonable discretion of the Club given exceptional service to the Club or to archery in general. - b) An Honorary Member shall enjoy all of the privileges accorded to a Member of the appropriate category. - c) Honorary membership may carry additional privileges as determined by the Club from time to time.

-3.1.4 Social Member

-- a) A Social Member is a person who is invited by the Board to become a Member of the Club but who is not permitted to practice archery at the Club's facilities. - b) A Social Member is not permitted unrestricted access to the Club's facilities. - c) A Social Member may transfer to another category after satisfactorily passing a beginner course if required to do so. - d) All Social Members shall be Voting Members for the purposes of the Club's Articles.

-3.1.5 Student Member

-a) A Student Member is a former Member of the Club (Senior or Junior) who has become a full time student (undertaking more than 16 hours of study per week) and is a member of the GNAS and who has paid the appropriate subscription fees.
+- b) A Senior Member after being admitted to membership of the Club and after completing the Club Induction will be given a key, access fob and alarm code for the Club's facilities. - c) All Senior Members shall be Voting Members for the purposes of the Club's Articles. - 3.1.2 Junior (Under 18) Member - a) A Junior (Under 18) Member is a person who is under the age of eighteen years and is a member of Archery GB and who has paid the appropriate subscription fees. - b) A Senior Member must supervise any session where a Junior (Under 18) Member is shooting. - c) All Junior (Under 18) Members shall be Non-Voting Members for the purposes of the Club's Articles. - 3.1.3 Honorary Member - a) An Honorary Member is a person who is a member of Archery GB and has at the reasonable discretion of the Club given exceptional service to the Club or to archery in general. - b) An Honorary Member shall enjoy all the privileges accorded to a Member of the appropriate category. - c) Honorary Membership may carry additional privileges as determined by the Club from time to time. - 3.1.4 Social Member - a) A Social Member is a person who is invited by the Board to become a Member of the Club but who is not permitted to practice archery at the Club's facilities. - b) A Social Member is not permitted unrestricted access to the Club's facilities.
+After completing Induction a Social Member shall be permitted an access fob but not a key. - c) A Social Member may opt to transfer to another category after satisfactorily passing a beginner course if required. - d) All Social Members shall be Non-Voting Members for the purposes of the Club's Articles. - 3.1.5 Student Member - a) A Student Member is a former Member of the Club (Senior or Junior) who has become a student (undertaking more than 16 hours of study per week), is a member of Archery GB and who has paid the appropriate subscription fees. - 3.2 Subscriptions - a) The level of subscriptions will be set annually at an All Members Meeting by majority vote of those attending. - b) Annual subscriptions will be in four parts: fees payable to the Club, affiliation fees to Archery GB, affiliation fees to the Lancashire Archery

-3.2 Subscriptions

-- a) The level of subscriptions will be set annually at an All Members Meeting by majority vote of those attending. - b) Annual subscriptions will be in four parts: fees payable to the Club, affiliation fees to the GNAS, affiliation fees to the Lancashire Archery Association and affiliation fees to the Northern Counties Archery Association. - c) Members may affiliate directly to the GNAS as a personal member and on proof of paying fees directly to the GNAS an equivalent amount will be deducted from the annual subscription to the Club.
+Association and affiliation fees to the Northern Counties Archery Association.